Quick jump: Introduction | Running Scripts | What Next?

 compiler: Shell-dataflow translations and associated parallelization transformations.
 Given a script, the PaSh compiler converts it to a dataflow graph, performs a series of semantics-preserving program transformations that expose parallelism, and then converts the dataflow graph back into a POSIX script.

-runtime: Runtime components such as eager
+Runtime components such as eager,

 These three components implement the contributions presented in the EuroSys paper.
 They are expected to be usable with minimal effort, through a few different installation means presented below.